School days St Sebastian's Primary School 1958 -1966.

 2. Infants.One memory of being in the Infants was the big jar of Dolly Mixtures that was kept in the Headteachers Office.It was used for bribery to get goods for the Christmas Fair and other deeds seemed fit to earn rewards.
 Nice as it was it would be seen as appalling now with Healthy Eating campaigns.

 St.Charles' Hall was a local venue on Whit Lane where the annual Fancy Dress party was held.
 My Mum was very resourceful and pulled off a good one.
 I was dressed in a Nappy and carried a bar of Fairy Soap.
-Another I did a double act with my Brother where he was given a bucket of fish.and they dressed me as a Penguin.
+Another time I did a double act with my Brother where he was given a bucket of fish.and they dressed me as a Penguin.

 The Venue was also used for school concerts and one year I sang Adeste Fidelis in Latin dressed as an angel.
 I opened the show another year singing 76 Trombones from The Music Man.
 Another Irony as years later I became known as The Music Man in several circles.